Jakub Świnka

-Jakub Świnka (died 4 March 1314) was a Polish Catholic priest, the Archbishop of Gniezno and a notable politician, supporter of the idea of unification of all Polish lands under the rule of Władysław I the Elbow-high ("the Short").
+Jakub Świnka (died 4 March 1314) was a Polish Catholic priest, the Archbishop of Gniezno and a notable politician and statesman, supporter of the idea of unification of all Polish lands under the rule of Władysław I the Elbow-high ("the Short").
 His coat of arms was Świnka.

 Life

 Little is known about the early life of Jakub Świnka, nor are his parents known.
-It is thought he came from a pagan family and his grandmother was a herbalist, which inevitably at that time included elements of paganism. Świnka was a descendant of a noble family from Greater Poland or Silesia coa Świnka.
-His family started a career in Greater Poland, but with a limited success.
+It is thought he came from a pagan family and his grandmother was a herbalist, which inevitably at that time included elements of paganism. Świnka was a descendant of a noble family from Greater Poland or Silesia coat of arms Świnka.
+His family started a career in Greater Poland, but with limited success.
 It is known that his elder brother Sułek did not hold any official posts while his uncle Jan Świnka was mentioned in 1286 as the castellan of a town of Spycimierz.

-Jakub Świnka probably joined the Catholic priesthood and it is also probable that he graduated from a law school – probably in Cracow (Kraków) or Prague.
+Jakub Świnka probably joined the Catholic priesthood and it is also probable that he graduated from a law school – probably in Kraków or Prague.
 In the 1270s he was promoted to the post of a cantor of the chapter in Gniezno.
-For his service to the Dukes of Greater Poland, most notably to Boleslaus the Pious and to Przemysł II he was awarded, on 8 January 1294, with the village of Polanowo.
+For his service to the Dukes of Greater Poland, most notably to Bolesław the Pious and to Przemysł II he was awarded, on 8 January 1294, with the village of Polanowo.

 Świnka was consecrated as archbishop in Kalisz on 30 July 1283 and the results of the voting were accepted by Pope Martin IV on 19 December the same year.
 The election of a Polish archbishop was seen by the rulers of Greater Poland as a chance to break the links with the Holy Roman Empire, and on 1 August 1284 Duke Przemysł II granted the bishops of Gniezno with a privilege to mint their own coins.
 This strengthened their power significantly.

 From the earliest days of his reign, Świnka faced a strong opposition to his rule.
 The most important issues were the problem of the diocese of Włocławek (to which belonged both the cities of Słupsk and Gdańsk) that was claimed both by the Polish bishop of Gniezno and the German bishops of Merseburg, and the struggle for dominance over the Catholics in Poland between Polish and German hierarchs.
 The latter problem was seen as the most important, since several monasteries in Lower Silesia decided to break the links with its Polish-Bohemian province and apply for membership in the Saxon branch of the Franciscan order.

-To counter the expansion of German, Świnka organised a synod that took place on 6 January 1285 in Łęczyca.
+To counter the expansion of German, Świnka organized a synod that took place on 6 January 1285 in Łęczyca.
 During the meeting, he ordered all priests that were subject to his bishopric to give their sermons in Polish rather than German.
-To further unify the church in Poland he also organised a series of synods held every couple of years, which served as a means to control the changes within the church.
+To further unify the church in Poland he also organized a series of synods held every couple of years, which served as a means to control the changes within the church.
 The synods were: